Games you could make

 • Plans for similar course for creating game assets?detailed-cheetahI really like this course and i find it very helpful.
 Are there any plans to create one for creating game assets?
 1 0 Sep.
 23, 2024

-• Game ProjectsEasySpeedsHere is my first game project, Ice Cream Dash. [https://easyspeeds.itch.io/ice-cream-dash](https://easyspeeds.itch.io/ice-cream-dash) Here is my second game project, Stickman Fortress. [https://easyspeeds.itch.io/stickman-fortress](https://easyspeeds.itch.io/stickman-fortress) Here is my third game project, Crack-Man, (disclaimer: this game depicts the use of drugs., Sorry, but using the spray can painter on aseprite and making a few colored blocks is about the limit of my artistic ability.) [https://easyspeeds.itch.io/crack-man](https://easyspeeds.itch.io/crack-man) edit: Making this game was so much fun, so I decided to make another one.
+• Game ProjectsEasySpeedsHere is my first game project, Ice Cream Dash. [https://easyspeeds.itch.io/ice-cream-dash](https://easyspeeds.itch.io/ice-cream-dash) edit2: Here is the link to all of my game projects so far. [https://easyspeeds.itch.io/](https://easyspeeds.itch.io/) edit: Making this game was so much fun, so I decided to make another one.
 I will continue to make and post about my projects here while I wait for the next modules to be released.
 I had zero experience making games prior to taking this course aside from some basic-intermediate programming knowledge and I am very happy with the course so far.
 Hopefully playing these little games will inspire others to try and make one of their own, after all, that's what this lesson is about.
 To all the members of GDQuest, thank you.
-6 0 Sep.
+8 0 Sep.
 17, 2024

 • Art Directed Assets - Technical Requirementsurban-mantisHi GDQuest Team!
 I want to build some assets for the suggested shoot em up.
 I know the pixel art works under the power of two.
 How does this work and change if using a painterly style art direction?
 For example, Child of Light.
 Must I build everything in units that can be tiled despite it being hand painted?
 Thank you.
 1 0 Sep.
 12, 2024